-Leslie Wayne manipulates the medium of painting by approaching oil paint as a sculptural material, often times scraping, folding, cutting, and building up the surfaces.
+Leslie Wayne manipulates the medium of painting by approaching oil paint as a sculptural material, oftentimes scraping, folding, cutting, and building up the surfaces.
 Her work takes on three-dimensional forms with layers, varying textures, and colors.
-She said in a recent interview with Stephanie Buhmann “color and form are one and the same in my painting, which is what defines so much of their character.”
 The tactile quality of her work evokes the experience of geology and natural phenomena.
-“My relationship to landscape is really rooted in memory, in the light, colors and geography of the West,” she said in an interview published in Figure/Ground Communication in 2013.
-She continues “So here, in the middle of midtown Manhattan, I approach the subject more as an opportunity to depict visual manifestations of physical forces: compression, subduction, morphogenesis, rather than pictures of nature in the traditional sense.
+“My relationship to landscape is really rooted in memory, in the light, colors, and geography of the West,” she said in an interview published in Figure/Ground Communication in 2013.
+She continues, “So here, in the middle of midtown Manhattan, I approach the subject more as an opportunity to depict visual manifestations of physical forces: compression, subduction, morphogenesis, rather than pictures of nature in the traditional sense.
 And many of the paintings are shaped in ways that accentuate movement and instability.”

-Wayne was born in Germany in 1953, and grew up in California.
+Wayne was born in Germany in 1953 and grew up in California.
 She currently lives and works in New York.
 Wayne studied painting at the University of California, Santa Barbara from 1971 to 1973, and she received a BFA in sculpture at The Parsons School of Design.
-She was awarded the Joan Mitchell Foundation Artist Grant (2012), the New York Foundation for the Arts Fellowship in Painting (2006), the Adolph and Esther Gottlieb Foundation Artists Grant (1994), and the Pollock-Krasner Foundation Artist¹s Grant (1985).
+She was awarded a Guggenheim Fellowship (2017), the Joan Mitchell Foundation Artist Grant (2012), the New York Foundation for the Arts Fellowship in Painting (2006), the Adolph and Esther Gottlieb Foundation Artists Grant (1994), and the Pollock-Krasner Foundation Artist¹s Grant (1985).